chingkhei-th/chingkhei-th/README.md

 <div align="center">

-  I am a passionate and results-oriented Junior Software Developer with a strong interest in **Python**, **Machine Learning**, and **Artificial Intelligence**.
+  I am a passionate and results-oriented Software Developer with a strong interest in **Python**, **Machine Learning**, and **Artificial Intelligence**.
 I am currently working at **Lamzing Technologies Private Limited** where I am gaining valuable experience in software development best practices and contributing to real-world projects.

 <br/>